 The monument was built in the 17th century; it represents the synthesis between the local style and Andalusian and Ottoman influences.

 This small mosque is exceptional for its age (9th century) and for its its facade, richly carved with inscriptions and foliage motifs.
 It is the oldest known such example in Islamic architecture.

 Sidi Amor Abada was a megalomaniacal 19th century character adored by the population.
-His sancturay has no fewer than six domes in the traditional Kairouan style.
+His sancturay has no fewer than seven domes in the traditional Kairouan style.

-It is completed by a museum and a perfectly reconstructed Roman villa.
+Nearby: a museum and a reconstructed Roman villa.
+Read more.

-The historical site of Makthar contains exceptional Roman relics.
-Burnished by the sun, the arch of Trajan, the arcades of the Great Baths, the colonnade of the “Schola des Juvenes” (headquarters of a youth organisation) are all beautiful.
-The site also contains monuments which speak to the pre-Roman history of the city: a mausoleum and megaliths that were used as collective burial grounds.
+A hundred kilometres west of Kairouan, the historical site of Makthar contains exceptional Roman relics: the arch of Trajan, the Great Baths, the colonnade of the “Schola of Juvenes” (headquarters of a youth organisation) etc. Read more.